 Dr. Gary Johnson

 Dr. Gary Johnson has served in the preaching ministry for nearly four decades, and as senior minister of Indian Creek Christian Church (Indianapolis, Indiana) since 1990.
 He holds a Master of Arts degree in Church history from Lincoln Christian Seminary, Master of Ministry and Divinity degrees from Cincinnati Bible Seminary in practical ministries, and a Doctor of Ministry degree from Grace Theological Seminary (Indiana).
 Gary has taught an adjunct professor for a number of seminaries, including Cincinnati Christian University and TCM Institute, a seminary serving Eastern Europe.
 Gary travels overseas for the purpose of training elders and pastors in cross-cultural settings.
 Gary and Leah have been married over 40 years, and have married sons; Jared and Aaron, who are both serving in the ministry.
 His pursuits outside of church life include running, mountain climbing, racquetball, cycling, and back-packing.
-Still, one of the greatest joys in life for Gary is being called “grandpa” by six children.
+Still, one of the greatest joys in life for Gary is being called “grandpa” by his six grandkids.

 Our many thanks to CDF Capital!
 Through their generous financial support, CDF has enabled us to speak to over 5,000 elders and church leaders at conferences hosted on the campuses of our many Christian universities.
 CDF is devoted to the continual development of those serving as elders in the local church; and for that, we are sincerely grateful.